AviatrixSystems/Docs/HowTos/secure_edge_workflow.rst

 #. `Attach the Edge Gateway to the Transit Gateway <http://docs.aviatrix.com/HowTos/secure_edge_workflow.html#attaching-an-edge-gateway-to-a-transit-gateway>`_.

 Deploying the Edge Virtual Machine in VMware ESXi
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To deploy the Edge virtual machine in VMware ESXi, follow these steps.

 #.
-Download the ESXi OVA file from Aviatrix Support: `<https://support.aviatrix.com/downloads>`_.
+Download the ESXi OVA file by using the link provided to you by Aviatrix Support.
+Refer to `Requesting a VMware ESXi OVA File <http://docs.aviatrix.com/HowTos/secure_edge_workflow.html#requesting-a-vmware-esxi-ova-file>`_.
-   Use your login credentials to view the support download section or contact your Aviatrix account team.
 #.
-Log into VMware vSphere web client to access the ESXi host.
+Log into VMware vSphere Web client to access the ESXi host.
    You can use vSphere Web client to manage ESXi host, launch a VM, mount ISO files, and start and stop the Aviatrix Edge Gateway.
 #.
 To load the OVA file into the ESXi using vSphere, go to: **ESXI** > **Virtual Machines** > **Create/Register VM**.
 #.
 Select **Deploy a virtual machine from an OVF or OVA file**.
 Click **Next**.